habitat-sh/habitat-operator/examples/encrypted/README.md

 # Encrypted Habitat example

 By default supervisors will communicate with no encryption.
-This example demostrates how to secure the communication.
+This example demonstrates how to secure the communication.

 ## Workflow

-The user needs to generate a [ring key](https://www.habitat.sh/docs/run-packages-security/) using `hab ring key generate foobar`, and then base64 encode it (on Linux) with `hab ring export foobar | base64 -w 0` (please refer to [this document](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret-manually) for platform-specific instructions on base64 encoding).
+The user needs to generate a [ring key](https://www.habitat.sh/docs/run-packages-security/) using `hab ring key generate foobar`, and then base64 encode it with (on Linux) `hab ring export foobar | base64 -w 0` (please refer to [this document](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret-manually) for platform-specific instructions on base64 encoding).

-The encoded key can then be used as the value of the `ring-key` key in a Kubernetes secret.
+The encoded key can then be used as the value of the `ring-key` key in a Kubernetes Secret.

-The secret's name must be the same as the filename of the key, minus the extension.
+The Secret's name must be the same as the key's filename, minus the extension.

-For example, for a key named `foobar`, the key file might be something like `foobar-20170824094632.sym.key`, and the secret name must be `foobar-20170824094632`.
+For example, for a key named `foobar`, the key filename might be something like `foobar-20170824094632.sym.key`, and the corresponding Secret name `foobar-20170824094632`.

-The secret's name must additionally be referenced in the `Habitat` object's `ringSecretName` key.
+The Secret's name must additionally be referenced in the `Habitat` object's `ringSecretName` key.

 After the Habitat operator is up and running, execute the following command from the root of this repository: